 Fortunately, solar panels can be recycled, but it is quite difficult to do so.
 A typical crystalline silicon photovoltaic panel is made from materials that can be recycled, including glass, polymer, aluminum, silicon, and copper.
 By reusing these items, we can decrease greenhouse gas emissions from solar panels by 42%.

 Contrary to this, only a few countries recycle panels right now.
-For instance, China produces more than half of the solar modules in the world, like Longi mono panels, but has plans to recycle old panels.
+For instance, China produces more than half of the solar modules in the world, like Longi solar panels Dubai, but has plans to recycle old panels.
 The same goes for most of the US solar panel hotspot areas.

 What are solar panels beneficial to the environment?